vangelov/devresume/README.md

 ## Motivation

-DevResume helps developers and technical people to write their resume instead of wrestling with menus.
+DevResume helps developers and technical people write their resume instead of wrestling with buttons and menus.
 The configuration is based on a subset of the [JSON resume standard](https://jsonresume.org/).
 It includes only the actually useful parts of it.
-The best practices are already taken care based on the recommendations from the book [The Tech Resume Inside Out](https://thetechresume.com/).
-You are free to focus on what matters.
+The best practices are already taken care of based on the recommendations from the book [The Tech Resume Inside Out](https://thetechresume.com/).
+You are free to focus on the content.

 ## Scripts